+Regardless of variety or place of purchase, rakija is always a kind of Serbian cultural history in liquid form.
 The most complex rakijas, those deemed to have the most exciting aromatic complex and kept as family jewelry, are produced from indigenous fruit varieties.
 Indigenous plums, for example, have thrived in this region for centuries and developed a specific relationship with local soil and climate, a phenomenon that the French call “terroir”.
-Similar to wine tasting, the pleasure of exploring rakija flavours requires adequate glasses, which do not differ substantially from wine glasses, some patience until aromas get released, your open-mindedness and willingness to learn more and make progress with each sip.
-Over time, as you accumulate experience and knowledge, rakija tasting will become a pleasure rather than alcohol hazard, but it will also make you more proud of culture and traditions that you may have previously ignored.
+Similar to wine tasting, the pleasure of exploring rakija flavours requires adequate glasses, which do not differ substantially from wine or cognac tasting glasses, some patience until aromas are released, your open-mindedness and willingness to learn more and make progress with each sip.
+Over time, as you accumulate experience and knowledge, rakija tasting will become a pleasure, but it will also make you more proud of the culture and tradition that you may have previously ignored.